 So Naomi decided to go back to Judah.
-It seems like the agreement is that her daughters-in-law, Ruth and Orpah, will be returning with her.
-Then suddenly, Naomi changes her mind on the road, and she begins to push them away.
+It seemed like the agreement was that her daughters-in-law, Ruth and Orpah, would be returning with her.
+Then suddenly, Naomi changed her mind on the road and began to push them away.
 What would make her do that?
 The answer is in what she says to them.

 She was allowing a negative mindset to eat at her and tell her who she was and what she was worth (or wasn’t worth).
 She could have no more children.
 She had no husband to produce more children.
 Even if she did, they didn’t have the time to just wait around.
 She had nothing she could give to them.
 Their family bond died with her sons.
 In her eyes, she wasn’t worth them making the journey.

 Because her mind was so focused on what she could not give, she completely missed what she could give.
 She told her daughters-in-law to go back to their home AND their gods!
-This was a woman who knew the one true God.
+This was a woman who came from the people of the one true God.
 And yet she placed so much emphasis on her lack of worth that she pushed one of her daughters away from Him.